dropzone/dropzone/README.md

 ### Register for events

-I use [emitter](https://github.com/component/emitter) to manage events.
 If you want to register to some event you can do so on the `dropzone` object itself:

 ```js
 Dropzone.options.myDropzone({